 If I had saved all my captures to the Cloud Library, I could make edits and save as a new version or overwrite an existing file.
 Instead, I had to take new screen captures on the other PC until the new monitor arrives.
 But, this incident made me realize that syncing your cloud library to Google Drive, Box, Dropbox, or OneDrive brings the service closer to being a personal digital asset management system (DAM).

-Snagit goes well beyond basic screen captures by allowing the user to annotate, highlight, or call out various picture elements.
-This is clearly beneficial for anyone who does software documentation, but here are some uses you may not have considered:
+Snagit goes well beyond basic screen capture by allowing you to annotate, highlight, record, or call out image elements.
+Here are some uses you may not have considered: